-- To be filed by amendment. - Previously filed. - + Application will be made to the Securities and Exchange Commission for confidential treatment of certain portions.
-Omitted material for which confidential treatment will be filed separately with the Securities and Exchange Commission. - # Indicates management contract or compensatory plan.
+- To be filed by amendment. - Previously filed. - + Application has been made to the Securities and Exchange Commission for confidential treatment of certain portions.
+Omitted material for which confidential treatment has been requested has been filed separately with the Securities and Exchange Commission. - # Indicates management contract or compensatory plan.